Assembly-WebCrew/ScheduleBot/README.md

 Schedulebot for Assembly Organizing
 ===================================

 Pushes updates from schedules to Twitter (or any output module) with Node.
-At the momemt it digests iCalendar files formatted in JSON.
+At the moment it digests iCalendar files formatted in JSON.
 (Example:
 [Assembly Summer 2011](http://ical2json.pb.io/www.assembly.org/summer11/program/schedule/assembly-summer-2011-all.ics))